"Your music doesn’t need more theory.

 Let's look at some Statistics

-We've been tracking the numbers from the beginning (2015) until the current year, and here are some of the statistics we want to share with you:
+We've been tracking the numbers from the beginning (2015) until the current year,

 "I wanted to understand why certain music feels so fluid."